ClaudioMota/BugTestsRocket/README.md

 # 🐛 Tests 🚀

-Welcome to your C testing framework built focusing on simplicity and readability.
+Welcome to your C testing framework built focusing simplicity and readability.

 ## Main characteristics
 - Readable: The syntax was designed to be readable and clean.